czerkacorp/czerka-dev-tools/readme.md

 # Contributing

-If you would like to contribute towards Czerka Development tools development, please follow these steps:
+If you would like to contribute towards czerka-dev-tools development, please follow these steps:

 - Fork the czerka-dev-tools repository on Github
 - Make your changes, commit and push to your fork's master